-Jody Greene came to San Francisco Zen practice through attending a Tassajara work period in September 2001.
-She received jukai from Sobun Katherine Thanas in 2005 and has completed three Tassajara practice periods since 2008.
+Jody Greene came to Zen practice through attending a Tassajara work period in September 2001.
+She received Jukai from Sobun Katherine Thanas in 2005 and has completed three Tassajara practice periods since 2008.
 Her teachers are Daijaku Kinst and Leslie James.
-Jody is Professor of Literature, Feminist Studies, and the History of Consciousness at the University of California, Santa Cruz, where she has also been active in the fields of Queer Studies and Contemplative Pedagogy.
+Jody is Associate Vice Provost for Teaching and Learning and Professor of Literature and Feminist Studies, at the University of California, Santa Cruz, where she has also been active in the fields of Queer Studies and Contemplative Pedagogy.
 In 2016, she became the founding Director of the Center for Innovations in Teaching and Learning at UCSC, bringing resources, advocacy, and support to UCSC’s faculty and graduate students in a rapidly changing educational environment.
-Jody has taught meditation, yoga, and other contemplative practices at Tassajara, Esalen, and, annually since 2013, in Ladakh, India.
-She is honored to serve on the San Francisco Zen Center board.
+Jody has taught meditation, yoga, and other contemplative practices at Tassajara, Esalen and, annually since 2013, in Ladakh, India.
+She is honored to serve on the San Francisco Zen Center Board.

 After serving as outside counsel on several legal issues, I served on the San Francisco Zen Center Board for about six years ending in 2012, I believe.
 In 2016, Susan O’Connell asked me if I was interested in serving on a Board in formation, which was to be populated by nominees affiliated with SF Zen Center and the Kendal Organization, headquartered in Philadelphia.
 I was, soon thereafter, appointed to the first board of an organization whose official title is now “Kendal at Sonoma, A Zen Inspired Community.”
 When I was asked recently if I was interested in returning to the SF Zen Center Board, I did not hesitate.
 I hope to be able use such talents, knowledge, and experience as I have to help further the goals and principles of Zen Center.
 I hope and believe that my service on the Board of Kendal at Sonoma will make me a more valuable member of the Zen Center Board, while my increasing immersion in the current issues at Zen Center will, hopefully, make me a more knowledgeable member of the Kendal at Sonoma Board.